 Morgan said Greater Bank wanted to be on the Jets’ team for another two years because having a strong football club is important for the community.

 He said that under the ‘Jets: Connect’ partnership with Greater Bank, Jets’ players and staff have collectively spent hundreds of hours in the community.
 They have conducted 30 school visits, held four free community clinics, and made many other visits to charitable events, hospitals and Greater Bank branches.
 A senior squad tour of the New England and mid North Coast enabled the Jets to build its connection beyond the Hunter.
 The Jets’ Community Round raised awareness and funds for the local work done by Cerebral Palsy Alliance.
-“This school visit is what the community partnership is all about – inspiring kids and parents to take an interest in football as well as be fit and active,” Morgan said.

 “The Jets and Greater Bank share a bond of being Hunter-based organisations with a role to serve the community and make it stronger,